Forms and guidelines for controlled goods registration

 Registration, renewal and amendment

-- Note: In regards to section N of the security assessment application, foreign owners and foreign authorized individuals need only respond to security assessment statements 12, 13 and 18 to 23
+In regards to section N of the security assessment application, foreign owners and foreign authorized individuals need only respond to security assessment statements 12, 13 and 18 to 23.

 Instructions for authorized individuals and owners being security assessed by the Controlled Goods Program

-Instructions for designated officials being security assessed by the Controlled Good Program
+Instructions for designated officials being security assessed by the Controlled Goods Program

 In rural or remote areas, where fingerprinting services are not available, designated officials will need to submit an original RCMP C216-C fingerprint identification form with the security assessment application.